Skip to main content

 Developing a COVID-19 Medical Respite Unit for Adults Experiencing Homelessness: Lessons Learned from an Interdisciplinary Community-Academic Partnership

-Katherine A. Nash, Benjamin A. Howell, Emma Lo, Jaclyn Portanova, Keitra Thompson, Philip Costello, Alison Cunningham, Mehul Dalal, Sarah B. Lipkin, David I. Rosenthal, and Angela Martinez-Strengel
+Katherine A. Nash, Benjamin A. Howell, Emma Lo, Jaclyn Portanova, Keitra Thompson, Philip Costello, Alison Cunningham, Mehul Dalal, Sarah B. Lipkin, David I. Rosenthal, Angela Martinez-Strengel

 The authors, a group of public health officials, clinicians, academics, and non-profit leaders, partnered with the City of New Haven, Connecticut, to develop a COVID-19 medical respite program for people experiencing homelessness in their community.
 They describe the key processes and challenges inherent to designing the COVID-19 respite, including: the balance between patient autonomy and a public health agenda; how to deliver trauma informed, equitable, patient-centered, high-quality care with low resources; and approaches to program evaluation.
 21 May 2020.
 Nonrefereed, online collection only.
 Permanent URL: http://hdl.handle.net/2027.42/155396